HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 |Group|DEQM Gaps In Care Group Profile|[DEQM Gaps In Care Group Profile]|
 |MeasureReport|DEQM Gaps In Care Individual MeasureReport Profile|[DEQM Gaps In Care Individual MeasureReport Profile]|

-Figure 2-12 provides a graphic view of how these resources are related.
+Figure 2-12 provides a graphical view of how these resources are related.
 {% include img-portrait.html img="gic-resources.png" caption = "Figure 2-12 Gaps In Care Resources" %}

 ### Gaps in Care Reporting